Salvation, Predestination, Calvinism and Molinism (Question #26)

 Thank you again for your very kinds words.
 That means a lot to me.

 I must clarify though that I do not hold to the presup apologetics.
 I am what you would call a classical apologist.
 That is NOT to say that I am an evidentialist.
-I do believe The Holy Spirit is the primary way of knowing the truth of God but I also reading bibleunderstand that there are intellectual barriers that people must overcome to see other truths about God.
+I do believe The Holy Spirit is the primary way of knowing the truth of God but I also understand that there are intellectual barriers that people must overcome to see other truths about God.

 Regarding salvation, election, grace and so forth, let me respond by first addressing the passage in Romans 9.
 Here, we must understand the context in which Paul is speaking.
 Many Calvinist read this passage as a proof text for believing that God is the one who chooses who will and will not be saved.
 It goes on further to say that we are no one to question His decision.
 However, this is not at all what Paul is talking about.